Coaching changes cause uncertainty as signing period arrives | Times Leader

 Over 20% of Football Bowl Subdivision programs have changed coaches since the start of the season, which means the early signing period will begin Wednesday as plenty of verbally committed prospects and their new coaches are still getting to know one another.

-One of those new coaches – – says he’s going to take a cautious approach this week while looking toward February.
+One of those new coaches – Florida’s Billy Napier – says he’s going to take a cautious approach this week while looking toward February.

 “The reality is you’re getting in the game and there’s like three minutes left in the fourth quarter,” Napier said during his introductory news conference.
 “I think the last thing we need to do here is make some mistakes.
 I wouldn’t be surprised if we don’t sign many at all, to be honest with you.”